 Climbing routes are rated for the most part, using the Yosemite Decimal Rating System, which is used to rate how difficult the climb is.
 The technical climbing portion of the scale runs from 5.0 – 5.15, with the difficulty increasing as the decimal portion goes up.

 Very broadly, easier climbing routes are rated in the 5.1 through 5.5 range.
 These are the types of routes you will likely start on.
 Intermediate through hard routes are rated from 5.6 through 5.10.
 The most difficult to seemingly impossible routes are rated 5.11 through 5.15.
-Our friends at Gemini and the Bear take a lot of photos for hiking journals in addition to their wedding photography.
+One of our friends who is one of the best Buford roofers takes a lot of photos for hiking journals in addition to their wedding photography.

 Bouldering ratings are a little more varied, with the V Scale being one of the more common, and ranking routes as V0 (easiest) through V16 (hardest).